pebble-dev/iconography/STYLE-GUIDE.md

 Read more about the subset of compatible SVG elements at https://developer.rebble.io/developer.pebble.com/guides/app-resources/converting-svg-to-pdc/index.html

 ## Submission guidelines
-Create a PR to this repo with your SVGs in the appropriate folders, following the naming structure `[Name] [size]px.svg`
+Create a PR to this repo with your SVGs in the appropriate folders, following the naming structure `<size>px_Name_of_icon.svg`

 ## Recommended Reading
 A holistic understanding of designing for Pebble's limitations is great to have.